 During Medicare Open Enrollment (Oct.
 15-Dec.
 7), ads for Medicare Advantage plans may intentionally or unintentionally mislead you into thinking one plan is better for you than another.

-It’s important to understand what brokers and agents from private insurance companies are and aren’t allowed to do so you’ll be prepared if someone tries to enroll you in a Medicare plan that isn’t right for you.
+It’s important to understand what brokers and agents from private insurance carriers are and aren’t allowed to do.
+That way, you’ll be prepared if someone tries to enroll you in a Medicare plan that isn’t right for you.

 During Medicare’s Annual Election Period, commonly known as the Medicare Open Enrollment Period (OEP), which takes place Oct.
 15 through Dec.
 7 each year, Medicare beneficiaries can choose the Medicare plans that are best for them.
 Beneficiaries in Original Medicare can compare and change prescription drug plans (Part D) and Medigap plans.
 They can also decide if, instead of Original Medicare, they would prefer to sign up for a Medicare Advantage (MA) plan (Part C).